wavenumber-eng/e/README.md

 Covers the basics of being able to read a timer,  check a timeout.   there is a simple mechanism to add functions to a list that get call periodically in a main loop or in an isr context

+currently focus on simple 1msec ticks w/ 32-bit atomic read for basic task scheduling.

 ### e_queue

-A simple byte queue for single producer, single consumder
+A simple byte queue for single producer, single consumer

 ### e_state